 Any suspicions of corruption or bribery can be reported anonymously via Hastings’ externally hosted whistleblowing platform or via less formal internal channels.
 Any incidents or events connected to corruption or bribery, or breaches of the policy, are reported to appropriate management and governing body forums.

-Mandatum Life's top management has ultimate oversight of anti-corruption and bribery matters at Mandatum Life.
-The Sampo Group Code of Conduct and Mandatum Life’s internal Code of Conduct, Mandatum Life Way, set the overall requirements for anti-corruption and bribery at Mandatum Life.
-In addition, the work against corruption and bribery is an integrated part of Mandatum Life’s anti-money laundering and counter-terrorist financing (AML and CTF) framework.
-Mandatum Life has implemented processes for enhanced monitoring of politically exposed persons and the national and international sanctions lists.
+In addition, the work against corruption and bribery is an integral part of Mandatum’s anti-money laundering and counter-terrorist financing framework.
+Mandatum has implemented processes for enhanced monitoring of politically exposed persons and the national and international sanctions lists.
 The Legal Affairs and Compliance function supports the management and business units in complying with the company policies.

-Anti-corruption and bribery topics are part of all new employees’ and existing employees’ mandatory training programs.
-Furthermore, all employees must, on a regular basis, complete compliance training programs, in which employees are reminded of the Group’s Code of Conduct and Mandatum Life’s internal procedures.
+Anti-corruption and bribery topics are part of all new and existing employees’ mandatory training programmes.
+Furthermore, all employees must, on a regular basis, complete compliance training programmes, in which employees are reminded of the Sampo Group Code of Conduct and Mandatum’s internal procedures.

-Any suspicions of corruption or bribery can be reported anonymously through Mandatum Life’s whistleblowing system.
+Any suspicions of corruption or bribery can be reported anonymously through Mandatum’s whistleblowing system.